JON NELSON (JONNY) BURKE

 1957 - The Bennett House, Los Angeles CA. Unbuilt.

-1958 - The J. Chris Smith House, 1095 North Kenter Avenue, Los Angeles CA. Bottom two photos by Michael Locke.
+1958 - The J. Chris Smith House, 1095 North Kenter Avenue, Los Angeles CA. Built by Brunewick and Saunders.
 Sold to Sylvia Levey.
 Deeded to the Sylvia Levey Trust.
 Renovated in 2018 by Barton Jahncke and former Ellwood colleague James Tyler.
 Sold in 2019 to Kristine and Richard Kim.
+For sale in 2024.
+Bottom six photos by Michael Locke.

 1958 - The Ellwood Studio Addition, Brentwood area of Los Angeles CA. Status unknown.